The Ebony Falcon

 "The Ebony Falcon" is the fourteenth episode of the first season of the American television police sitcom series Brooklyn Nine-Nine.
 It was written by Prentice Penny and directed by Michael Blieden, airing on Fox in the United States on January 21, 2014.

 In the episode, Peralta and Charles Boyle (Joe Lo Truglio) are investigating a drug trafficking operation and seek Terry Jeffords's (Terry Crews) help in the case.
 The episode was seen by an estimated 4.55 million household viewers and gained a 1.9/5 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received mostly positive reviews from critics, who praised Terry Crews' performance in the episode.

 Plot

+In the cold open, the squad tries to find out if "Kelly" is Scully's wife or dog, but fail to get a conclusive answer.

-While investigating a steroid trafficking operation in a gym, Jake Peralta (Andy Samberg) and Charles Boyle (Joe Lo Truglio) recruit Terry Jeffords (Terry Crews) to join them.
+While investigating a steroid trafficking operation in a gym, Jake Peralta (Andy Samberg) and Charles Boyle (Joe Lo Truglio) recruit Terry Jeffords (Terry Crews) to join them shortly after he was cleared for fieldwork.
 Jeffords was formerly nicknamed "The Ebony Falcon" when he did fieldwork for the precinct.
 The detectives aim to infiltrate the steroid trafficking organization and detain those responsible.

+However, after coming to Jeffords' house and meeting his twin children, Cagney and Lacey, Jake becomes concerned with Jeffords' safety and attempts to continue the case without him, even accidentally breaking his cover at the gym and compromising the mission.
+Jake and Charles manage to track a dealer who operates out of the gym and set up a sting.
+When Jeffords eventually confronts him about this in the gym's boxing ring, Jake admits he didn't want Cagney and Lacey to grow up without a father like he did.
+Jeffords assures Jake that he's learned to embrace his fears and that he's ready for fieldwork, and the three successfully take down the operation.

 Meanwhile, Raymond Holt (Andre Braugher) orders Amy Santiago (Melissa Fumero) and Rosa Diaz (Stephanie Beatriz) to research a theft Gina Linetti (Chelsea Peretti) suffered at her apartment.
+After the two investigate the burglary at her apartment and don't come up with any leads, Gina constantly belittles them, sending an official civilian report to Holt and even hiring a private investigator.
+Holt deduces that Gina's behavior is out of fear, leading Rosa and Amy to help her by updating her apartment's security system and ultimately making her feel safer.